j-arandia/TheMeteorLandingApp/README.md

 # TheMeteorLandingApp
-Android Mobile Development: Kotlin Programming
+Android Mobile Development: Kotlin/Java Programming

 How does the application work:
 The application starts on the Login Activity where the user can enter their login credentials if they are a registered user.
 If not, the user can enter their email and password and register.
 Once they have been authenticated as a registered user, they can then log in.